Home

 Short CV

-Name: Dr. Hayley Fowler
+Name: Prof. Hayley Fowler

-Present position: Reader in Climate Change Impacts
+Present position: Professor of Climate Change Impacts

 Employment History:

-Aug 2008-– Apr 2009, May 2010 - present Reader in Climate Change Impacts, School of Civil Engineering and Geosciences, Newcastle University, UK: I was on maternity leave from May 2009 – May 2010 and now work 70% FTE.
+Aug 2008-Aug 2012 Reader in Climate Change Impacts, School of Civil Engineering and Geosciences, Newcastle University, UK: I was on maternity leave from May 2009 – May 2010, and May 2011-Apr 2012,

 Oct 2006-09 NERC Postdoctoral Research Fellow